Stig-Göran Myntti

 Stig-Göran Myntti (6 August 1925 – 28 February 2020) was a Finnish footballer and bandy player.
 He was part of Finland's football squad at the 1952 Summer Olympics.

 Football career

 Myntti earned 61 caps at international level between 1945 and 1958, scoring 5 goals.
 At club level Myntti played for VPS, Vasa IFK and RU-38.
 He scored 121 goals in 250 Mestaruussarja matches.

 Bandy career

 Myntti capped 12 times and scored 4 goals at international level.

+Personal life

+His grandson Henri Myntti is a former professional footballer.